-Payroll year end can be a stressful time of year for everyone involved – but it doesn’t have to be.
-It’s essential that you know your obligations as a payroll operator.
+Payroll year end can be a stressful time of year at Irish businesses for everyone involved – but it doesn’t have to be.
+However, it’s essential that you know your obligations as a payroll operator.

 PAYE modernisation has changed what you need to do to carry out a successful payroll year end.
-It’s simplified the process but there are still four key steps that you need to take.
+It’s simplified the process but there are still a number of key steps that you need to take.